MarvAmBass/docker-versatile-postfix/README.md

 The _/dkim_ directory has to contain a DKIM-Key _(see above)_ with the name __dkim.key__

 It has serveral user accounts like _user1_ with password "_password_" and a mail address _user1@yourdomain.com_

 ## DKIM

 This Server uses DKIM by default.
 So we need our DKIM Keys.
+If you don't have a DKIM Key, the Server will generate it on the first start.
+Just be sure, that you make the directory ___/etc/postfix/dkim/___ available and install the logged public key to your DNS System

+### More about DKIM
 To generate those keys you'll need the opendkim tools

 	apt-get install opendkim-tools